 Glaucoma treatment may include prescription eye drops, laser surgery, or microsurgery.

-Eye drops for glaucoma.
-These either reduce the formation of fluid in the front of the eye or increase its outflow.
+Eye drops for glaucoma - These either reduce the formation of fluid in the front of the eye or increase its outflow.
 Side effects of glaucoma drops may include allergy, redness of the eyes, brief stinging, blurred vision, and irritated eyes.
-Some glaucoma drugs may affect the heart and lungs.
-Be sure to tell your doctor about any other medications you are currently taking or are allergic to.